 - 2022–2023: Joni Hill, S.M.ASCE University of Texas at Tyler

-- The Robert B. B. and Josephine N. Moorman Scholarship may be presented annually to one undergraduate student, who will use the scholarship for their sophomore, junior or senior tuition expenses and fees.
+- The Robert B. B. and Josephine N. Moorman Scholarship may be presented annually to one undergraduate student, who will use the scholarship for their undergraduate tuition expenses and fees.

 - The purpose of the scholarship is to further the education of a worthy student in any civil engineering discipline or civil engineering related field.

-- Previous recipients of these scholarships are eligible to apply in any succeeding competition for these awards provided the other requirements of eligibility are satisfied.
+- Previous recipients are eligible to apply in any succeeding competition for these awards provided the other requirements of eligibility are satisfied.

-- Complete applications are to be submitted to the ASCE Honors and Awards Program office by February 10 of the year of award.
-Application must include (1) completed application form; (2) personal essay which shall be no more than 500 words and shall highlight why the applicant wishes to become a civil engineer, specific ASCE Student Chapter involvement, and long term goals and plans; (3) detailed annual budget; (4) official transcripts; (5) minimum of 2 sealed recommendation letters, 1 of which must be from a faculty member; and (6) one-page resume.
+- personal essay which shall be no more than 500 words and shall highlight why the applicant wishes to become a civil engineer, specific ASCE Student Chapter involvement, and long term goals and plans;

 - All applications will be reviewed by the Society Awards Committee or its designee for recommendation to the Executive Committee for final approval.